-After hundreds of hours testing, and hundreds of hours formulating thoughts on bat effectiveness, our group of professional and amateur hitters are opinionated on the best bat for home defense.
+After hundreds of hours testing, our group of professional and amateur hitters are opinionated on the best bat for home defense.
 The right stick, we conclude, depends on the type of apocalypse and the type of defender.
 We walk through those options below.
 But, overall, the 29-inch Cold Steel Brooklyn Crusher serves as the best pick for the one swing defense.
 The bat’s durable, yet heavy construction will last longer than you do.
 And, if you can get solid contact in the dark, expect no less than one dead zombie.

 Amazon price-check for the Brooklyn Crusher.
 We should note, the Crusher is not rated for BBCOR or any other play.
 Although we should also note, it’s composed of a material that looks and feels a lot like the indestructible Baum Bat, which you can find more about on our bat reviews page.
 Keep swinging and stay safe!